 Her approach is relational and non-hierarchical, grounded in the belief that you are the expert of your own lived experience.
 Therapy becomes a collaborative process of inquiry, where Lizzie offers attuned presence, therapeutic skill, and thoughtful guidance, while trusting the deeper intelligence within you.

 Lizzie holds therapy as a space for reconnection to self, the body, and to a broader sense of belonging.
-Her work honours the role of grief, the necessity of change and choice-fulness, and the possibility of living in a way that feels more aligned, integrated, and alive.
+Her work honours the role of grief, the necessity of change and choice-fulness, and the possibility of living in a way that feels more aligned, connected, and alive.

 Lizzie is accredited with the Psychotherapy and Counselling Federation of Australia (PACFA) and is committed to ethical practice and ongoing professional development.